 To facilitate the separate (sub) actuarial valuations, the Division maintains separate accounts to identify additions, deductions, and fiduciary net position applicable to each group.
 The allocation percentages presented for each group in the schedule of employer allocations are applied to amounts presented in the schedules of pension amounts by employer.
-The allocation percentages for each group as of June 30, 2014 and 2013 are based on the ratio of each employer's contributions to total employer contributions of the group for the fiscal years ended June 30, 2014 and 2013, respectively.
-For this first year implementation there was a change in allocation percentage from June 30, 2013 to June 30, 2014.
+The allocation percentages for each group as of June 30, 2015 and 2014 are based on the ratio of each employer's contributions to total employer contributions of the group for the fiscal years ended June 30, 2015 and 2014, respectively.
+For this year there was a change in allocation percentage from June 30, 2014 to June 30, 2015.